-District 54 received and replied to four Freedom of Information Act requests since the last report to the Board regarding student attendance, a Zoom recording, masonry bid results and district emails.
+District 54 received two Freedom of Information Act requests since the last report to the Board related to transportation contracts and student grades.

 Consent Agenda: The School Board approved the following items on the Consent Agenda.

-The Board adjourned at 7:46 p.m. to closed session to discuss collective negotiating and employment/appointment matters.
+The Board adjourned at 7:28 p.m. to closed session for employment/appointment matters.